Crawl puts gators ahead of sharks on the waterborne terror chart

 ORIGINALLY PUBLISHED ON NOV.
 7, 2007 By Steve Newton As if underground parking wasn't scary enough already.
 Ever try finding an empty spot in the Metrotown parkade on the weekend?
 The stress involved with that alone can kill ya.
 I just say, 'Screw it,' park out on the street somewhere, and deal with the pouring rain. … Continue reading Wildly entertaining P2 is an old-school nail-biter

-ORIGINALLY POSTED ON STRAIGHT.COM, AUG.
-10, 2006A few weeks ago, we went camping at a lake near Powell River, and by camping I mean sleeping in a camper.
+ORIGINALLY PUBLISHED ON AUG.
+10, 2006 By Steve Newton A few weeks ago, we went camping at a lake near Powell River, and by camping I mean sleeping in a camper.
 I chose to crash at the very back of the rig, against the wall in the little bunk above the truck cab.
-Maybe it was the mixture … Continue reading Horror review: The Descent
+Maybe it … Continue reading The Descent is in the running with The Hills Have Eyes as top horror flick of the year

 High Tension director Alexandre Aja tackles Wes Craven’s The Hills Have Eyes

-ORIGINALLY POSTED ON STRAIGHT.COM, MARCH 9, 2006 By Steve Newton The French are famous for a lot of things, but making horror movies isn't one of them.
+ORIGINALLY PUBLISHED ON MARCH 9, 2006 By Steve Newton The French are famous for a lot of things, but making horror movies isn't one of them.
 Just try to name one French fright flick that has caught your attention lately-besides Alexandre Aja's terrifying 2003 effort, High Tension.
-As Aja explains on the line from … Continue reading High Tension director Alexandre Aja tackles Wes Craven’s The Hills Have Eyes
+As Aja explains on the line from L.A., … Continue reading High Tension director Alexandre Aja tackles Wes Craven’s The Hills Have Eyes